 Ron’s 5 easy ways to save on utility costs at home:

-2. Replace incandescent, halogen and fluorescent lights with LED (50-85% less electricity usage, longer life and less heat given off).
+2. Replace incandescent, halogen and fluorescent lights with LED (50-85% less electricity usage, longer life, and less heat is given off).
 Use Energy Star appliances.

 3. Set room temperatures for both cost and comfort seasonally; setting temperatures slightly higher in the summer and lower in the winter saves three to ten percent.
 Use ceiling fans.

 4. Replace older A/C units (10-SEER) for newer (15-SEER and higher) models saves 33% or more.

 5. Invest in solar whenever possible for home electricity and pool heating needs.
 Take advantage of tax credits and rebates.